Rainymood/rainymood.github.io/_essays/software.md

 ## Introduction

-If we want to write good code, we must first define what it means to write good code.
+If we want to write good code we must first make clear for ourselves what it means to write good code.

-What is good code?
-What is bad code?
-What separates the two?

-## Summary

-A summary of the arguments and propositions used in the next part of the essay:
+It turns out that good code is code that:
+* Solves an underlying problem

-* **The social argument.** Code is for other humans to read and change.
+* Is easy to understand and modify
-* **The maintenance argument.** In the long run code is maintained more than written.
-* **The problem-solving argument.** Code exists to solve a problem.
-The best code is a solved problem with no code written.
-* **The Easy To Change (ETC) argument.** Being easy to change is more important than being correct.

-The most important argument is the easy to change argument, the other three are sub-arguments of that.
+* It uses interfaces and abstractions liberally

-## Code is for humans
+## Code is written by humans (plural) for humans (plural)

 > "Programs should be written for people to read, and only incidentally for machines to execute." -- Unknown

-I love this quote, because it shows that code is for humans.
-Code is written by (somewhat) humans and mainly to be read by humans.

-This is important because every rule I write here might not translate across borders or cultures.

-Every person is unique and different, so what is good code to that person will be different as well.
-But hopefully there are some principles that *do* translate across borders and cultures.

-## Code spends most of its time in maintenance mode

-> "Code is read more often than it is written." -- Unknown

-A funny thing happens when you work at any company long enough.
-You work on a project, write some code, you finish the project, and then a year later you actually have to revisit your old project and you wonder who wrote that piece of crap.
-You realize it was you who wrote it.

-This is a special case of a principle that code is read more often than it is written.
-Another way of framing this is that the second you write and commit the code it goes in maintenance mode.
-If you have a healthy project with a lifespan of 2 years and it takes around a week to write the code, that means that it spends more than 99% of the time in maintenance mode (1 week coding versus 103 weeks maintenance).
-Good code should be maintainable.
+Code is collaborative.

+When you start developing code professionally you start working in teams.
+This means that you will have to interface with other people through code.
+This means writing code in a way that is clear and understandable for other people other than yourself.

+In other words, because code is written by humans and for humans, we must try to make it as easy as possible for other people to understand and to modify.
+At some point you start writing software that is the product of collaboration, and this changes what it means for code to be good.
+Correctness is not necessarily the only thing anymore, understandability and extensibility also become important.

+This is what I'd like to call the **collaboration** argument.

 ## The best code is no code

 > ["The Best Code is No Code At All" -- Jeff Atwood](https://blog.codinghorror.com/the-best-code-is-no-code-at-all/)

+> "I believe it was Bill Gates: "Measuring software productivity by lines of code is like measuring progress on an airplane by how much it weighs."

 The best code is no code.

+Code is not an asset, but a liability.

-If you can write less lines of code, then do it.
-Less lines of code means less things to maintain which means more time you can spend on every line relatively.
+If you can solve the problem in less lines of code, do it.
+Why?
+Because fewer lines of code means less things to maintain which means you can spend more time on each line.

 Do not pride yourself into using *lines written* but instead think of it as *lines spent*.
 ## The best code is a solved problem

 The best code is no code (and a solved problem).